mrf0rtuna4/bbs-mod/ROADMAP.md

 ## BBS Studio Port

 This is the stage where I port majority of useful features from BBS Studio into a Minecraft Fabric mod.
-Beside that, I'll also add any features that are essential to the port (like model blocks, although that's also part of BBS Studio).
+Besides that, I'll also add any features that are essential to the port (like model blocks, although that's also part of BBS Studio).

 Beside that, here is a list to finish:

-- [ ] Optimize keyframe editor rendering
+- [x] Optimize keyframe editor rendering
 - [ ] Clean up the UI
+- [ ] Finish remaining features
+  - [ ] Shaders for subtitle renderer
+  - [ ] Shadow for film controller
-- [ ]
+- [ ] Implement proper data managers

 ## Old Core Adaptation